Can You Start Day Trading for a Living with $1000? - The Answer Might Shock You!

 The meagre nature of most retail traders account to me is one of the major causes for the high rate of failures amongst this class of traders and not just the issue of greed and patience.

-My advice to retail traders out there is that, once you feel you are ready to trade live and have a sound backtested strategy, the next hurdle should be getting a decently funded account.
+My advice to retail traders out there is that, once you feel you are ready to trade live and have a sound backtested strategy, the next hurdle should be getting a FTMO Account.

 While this can be challenging and will take some time, it is worthwhile.

 Most will think they can make it trading $100 to $2000 in a matter of weeks, that is outright overleveraging and will not help you in your trading career in the long run.
-Instead, find alternative means of funding other than yourself, only when you don’t have enough capital to fund yourself.
+Instead, find alternative means of initial balance other than yours, only when you don’t have enough capital to fund yourself.

 This will help you develop as a trader and also ensure that you do not fall prey to overleveraging/ improper risk management.